Trusted WordPress tutorials, when you need them most.

 If you are using Mozilla Firefox, then this is how you can clear your browser cache.

-First, you need to launch the Firefox web browser on your computer.
-After that, you need to click on the hamburger menu in the top-right corner of the screen and select the ‘Settings’ option.
+First, launch the Firefox web browser on your computer.
+Then, click on the hamburger menu at the top-right corner of the screen and select the ‘Settings’ option.

 Firefox settings